-THE CONTRAST (REV. 14:1-5)

-TWO OPPOSING SIDES
+THE CONTRAST (REVELATION 14:1-5) TWO OPPOSING SIDES

-Chap.
-13 showed the influence and plan of Satan to deceive humanity and attack Christianity via 2 "beasts," or Antichrists.
-Chap.
+Ch.
+13 showed the influence and plan of Satan to deceive humanity and attack Christianity via two "beasts," or antichrists.
+Ch.
 14 will show the plan and power of God.

-Chap.
+Ch.
 14 pulls back the curtain to reveal the true victor of the epic drama we've been studying.
-The only advice given is to "be patient."
+The only advice given in this chapter is to be patient.